General Guide for Using WebEx

 Forms for the Meeting

-After the meeting, the Advisor will indicate on the form whether each individual member attended the meeting, summarize the committee’s recommendations and complete the evaluation form.
-The student will complete his/her portion of the form.
+After the meeting, the Advisor will summarize the committee’s recommendations and complete Part A as well as the evaluation section of the Report of Advisory Committee form.
+The student will complete Part B of the report form.

-The student will submit the pre- and post-committee meeting forms to firstname.lastname@example.org and copy all members of the committee (including any members that did not attend).
-In the email, please ask each committee member to confirm their agreement with the report by sending a reply-all email stating "OK".
+The student will email the completed pre- and post-committee meeting forms to firstname.lastname@example.org and copy all members of the committee (including any members that did not attend).
+In the email, the student will ask each committee member to confirm their agreement with the report by sending a reply-all email stating "OK" or "I approve".

 Questions?
 Contact Dr. Bill Mattox